Far from being a failed experiment, we need to think bigger when it comes to micropayments.

 So we return to reader revenue.
 Unless you happen to be in that revered tier of publishers who have both the scale and the quality audience to really make subscriptions stick, it’s unlikely that more than a few percent of readers will be candidates for your subscription offering.
 But that’s not to say you should give up on the rest.
 That 95% who aren’t willing to stump up every month, but still appreciate the work you do.

 Make it easy for them to show their appreciation!
 Put the infrastructure in place to accept donations, tips, ‘cheers’ or whatever you want to call them on your sites.
 Set a suggested donation based on the value of your work, and I’d bet it’s higher than 10p.
 With the rush back to quality, trusted sites and the growth in people willing to pay, there’s never been a better time to invest in a straightforward way to capitalise on your reader’s appreciation.

-Yes, it’s a less predictable source of revenue – many have questioned how sustainable the Guardian’s donations scheme is.
+Yes, it’s a less predictable source of revenue – many have questioned how sustainable the Guardian’s donations scheme is given that just a tiny proportion of its total readership ever give money.
 Yes, it’s more difficult to foster a stable relationship with casual tippers.
 But ask any Twitch streamer about the value in having that option, and the difference in the relationship they can have with that audience, and the benefits become clear.

 So, is there a future for micropayments?
 What the examples above show is that perhaps the way forward with micropayments is to ‘think bigger’; less of the micro and more of the payments.
 Whether that be in Twitch-style tips, Guardian-style contributions, the seamless payments that micropayments advocates have envisioned should unlock more opportunities than a mere 10p per article.